-- Create a build pipeline for your Azure DevOps project. - 2.
-Locate the FlexNet Code Insight Scan task under the Builds section in the task catalog.
+- 1. Create a build pipeline for your Azure DevOps project. - 2.
+Locate the Code Insight Scan task under the Builds section in the task catalog.

-Add the FlexNet Code Insight task at any point after the build task has completed.
+3. Add the Code Insight Scan task at any point after the build task in the pipeline build definition.

-4. Define the scan task properties on the FlexNet Code Insight Scan window.
+4. Define the scan task properties on the Code Insight Scan window.

-The following describes the task properties:
+The following describes the task properties.
+An asterisk indicates that a value is required.

-Field Description FlexNet Code Insight Server The URL for the core server (for example, http://codeInsightServer.myorg.org:8888/codeinsight/).
+Field Description Display name The name of the scan task for display purposes.
+Code Insight Server The URL for the core server (for example, http://codeInsightServer.myorg.org:8888/codeinsight/).
 Ensure that the URL is publicly accessible and that the port is available.
 Authorization Token The JSON Web Token (JWT) used to authorize user access to the Code Insight functionality.
 Generate this token using the Code Insight Web UI and then copy and paste it in this field.
 For more information, see Providing an Authorization Token.
-FlexNet Code Insight Project Name The name of the project that was created in the Code Insight user interface (for example, ScanProject2_AzureDevOps).
+Code Insight Project Name The name of the project that was created in the Code Insight user interface (for example, ScanProject_AzureDevOps).
 Alias A name that you define for the scan-agent plugin.
 The alias is used to represent the "container" (scan root) under which all the files scanned in this instance will be listed in the API output and in the file tree in the Analysis Workbench.
 This name must be unique within the project.
 Folder(s) to Scan The folder containing the code to scan.
 Typically, you would use \$(build.artifactstagingdirectory), which is the location where the build output is staged during the build process.